-All theory and practical examination grades are numerical with a scale of 0 - 100 points.
-Individual segments are weighed proportionally.
+All theory, practical and examination grades are given as numerical with a scale of 0 - 100 points, and individual segments are weighted proportionally.
 A grade of 75% is considered passing in all such situations.
 Clinic grades, due to the nature of working with the public, are given as approved or unapproved.
 Students are given a progress report within 15 school days of each scheduled exam.